IvaBojic/SleepQA/README.md

 5. PubMedBERT.

 We fine-tuned our models for 30 epochs, with a batch size equal to 16.
 We only set other negatives parameter to one (i.e., hard negatives parameter is equal to zero), which we randomly chose from the text corpus.

+Fine-tuning was done using framework provided by Facebook[^6].
+In order to fine-tune a retrieval model, one needs to only change the name of *encoder* parameter from *biencoder_train_cfg.yaml* file:

+> defaults:
+>  - encoder: hf_PubMedBERT
+>  - train: biencoder_default
+>  - datasets: encoder_train_default

+Similarly, in order to fine-tune reader model, one needs to change *extractive_reader_train_cfg.yaml* file:

+> defaults:
+>  - encoder: hf_BioASQ
+>  - train: extractive_reader_default

+Configurations for all available models that can be fine-tuned are stored in *encoder* folder.
+In order to create new configuration, one needs to change *pretrained_model_cfg* parameter from *hf_\*.yaml* configuration:

+> pretrained_model_cfg: bert-base-uncased

+## Baseline models

+We evaluated our five fine-tuned domain-specific BERT retrieval models against Lucene BM25 model (using Pyserini toolkit[^7]), while our fine-tuned domain-specific BERT reader models were compared against BERT SQuAD2 (using Hugging Face[^8]).

 # Evaluation